Richs-kel/Richs-kel/README.md

 - 🌐 I'm currently based in [Ghana.
 - 💻 I'm a web design and graphics design.
 - 🌱 I’m currently learning c++,html. css, java script,pnp.
-- 🤔 I’m looking for help with my coding career in order to get help and become a grreat programmer.
+- 🤔 I’m looking for help with my coding career in order to get help and become a great programmer.
 - 💬 Ask me about [Topics you are knowledgeable about or passionate about].
 - 📫 How to reach me:richskekeli@gmail.com.